mattermost/mattermost-developer-documentation/site/content/integrate/apps/deployment/_index.md

 `go run ./cmd/appsctl aws init --create --create-access-key`

 The output of the command will contain two "Invoke" environment variables.

+##### 5. Set AWS Invoke environment variables

+The second set of credentials created from the above initialization step will be used by Mattermost to invoke Apps.
 Set these variables in the location of your running Mattermost server repo.

 - `MM_APPS_AWS_ACCESS_KEY`
 - `MM_APPS_AWS_SECRET_KEY`